Neurrone/beets-audible/readme.md

      match_chapters: true
      source_weight: 0.0 # disable the source_weight penalty
      fetch_art: true # whether to retrieve cover art

+   copyartifacts:
+     extensions: .yml # so that metadata.yml is copied, see below

    scrub:
      auto: yes # optional, enabling this is personal preference